-When you’re working as a social media manager and you’re about to branch out in the world of freelancing, it’s important to keep in mind that now you are in control of your brand.
-You’re now your boss, and that means that you have to make sure you are looked after, to do that the best way to start is by creating contracts to send your clients when it’s time to begin managing new accounts.
+When you’re working as a social media manager, and you’re about to branch out in the world of freelancing, it’s important to keep in mind that now you are in control of your brand.
+You’re now your boss, and that means that you have to make sure you are looked after.
+The best way to start is by creating contracts to send your clients when it’s time to begin managing new accounts.

 A social media management contract template is the best way to start by understanding what are the sections and parts that need to be filled out when sending out an agreement with a client.
-You need to protect your work and you also need to up your professional game, if you aren’t using contracts because you might have worked with businesses that respect your agreements over the phone, but it only takes one bad apple to run towards contracts.
+You need to protect your work, and you also need to up your professional game.
+If you aren’t using contracts because you might have worked with businesses that respected your agreements over the phone, it only takes one bad apple to run towards contracts.
 So, it’s better to be safe and have them in place before that happens.

-With a social media manager contract, you’ll be able to define what type of work you’ll be doing, and if anything goes wrong you have the contract to back you up, and protect you if that is the case.
-In some cases, you might find that some brands would like to have their own personal social media manager, but they wish to have a freelancer work on it, if you want to have a varied pool of clients and want to branch out as much as possible you’re going to add a Non-exclusivity clause in your contract.
-This tells your client that your services are for more brands, and they don’t have an exclusive on your services.
-On the other hand though if a client offers a big project that is year-long and you think that it’s beneficial to only work with them for the time of the project you don’t have to add it.
+With a social media manager contract, you’ll be able to define what type of work you’ll be doing, and if anything goes wrong, you have the contract to back you up.
+In some cases, you might find that some brands would like to have their own personal social media manager, but they wish to have a freelancer work on it.
+If you want to have a varied pool of clients and want to branch out as much as possible, you’re going to add a Non-exclusivity Clause in your contract.
+This tells your client that your services are available for more brands, and they don’t have an exclusive on your services.

 When it comes to the nitty-gritty of writing social media contracts you’ll find that clarity is of the utmost importance.